 You’re getting stuck into the graduate job hunt and finally receive confirmation for a graduate job interview in London – let the preparation commence!

-Continuing our Complete Guide to London, we now look into the best ways to prepare for the extra travel costs when interviewing in London.
+Continuing our working in London guide, we now look into the best ways to prepare for the extra travel costs when interviewing in London.

 For graduates living outside of London, planning for a graduate job interview will not only involve researching the company but also what travel options are available and how much it will cost.